 Episerver licenses are available from the Episerver license portal.
 As cloud-based environments could dynamically scale out and in again depending on traffic volume, the usage is based on number of running instances.

-- Instance Bound ("cloud licenses") - for cloud environments.
-These are tied to the number of running instances, with the necessary flexibility to operate on Azure or Amazon commercial clouds.
+Instance Bound ("cloud licenses") used for cloud environments are tied to the number of running instances, with the necessary flexibility to operate on Azure or Amazon commercial clouds.

-An instance bound license can bee seen as an on-premise server license based on a floating number of instances.
+An instance bound license can be seen as an on-premise server license based on a floating number of instances.
 A cloud-based site will "call home" when activated to register its running web app instance.
-As for server bound licenses, there is a limit on the number of instances that can be run under a specific instance bound license.
-As Episerver is multi-tenant, a single running instance of CMS can host multiple websites.

 Note: If you are using Episerver DXC Service, this is not needed as the DXC Service has no instance validation and does not require manual activation.

 In this simple scenario, we have an Episerver solution running in two environments, one for test and one for production.
 Here you can use the same instance bound license file for both environments.
 To avoid a license error, you need to define the same URL in both the test and production environment.

 For each environment, go to the CMS admin view, and add the URL to be used.

 For each environment, go to the CMS admin view, and activate the license on both the test and production environments.
 The running instances are counted towards the total number of instances allowed by the license.